 From my songs, I am powerless to power-girl, I became a transformational singer/songwriter, coach, speaker, workshop host and author of the book, Change the World - Write Your Song!
 I have written songs since my teens and I found a kinship to writing songs that was driven by dynamics, power and the transformation music has to myself, to others and to the world.
 All I want to be is a transformational singer/songwriter and now teacher.
 It's my turn to help you write your song.
 Find your voice whether it be singing, playing an instrument, writing or performing.
 I teach the Whole Musician Way!
 It's way of life!

 I have been writing songs for over 25 years.
 At 35, I returned to school and got an Associate of Art degree in music at Santa Barbara City College and a Bachelor of Art degree in music at University California Santa Barbara.
 After receiving my degree from the University in 2001, I plunged back into my first love songwriting and started recording.
 In 2004, I released my CD, Faded Fiction.
 These were songs that I recorded in 1998, while attending school.
 Then in 2007, I released a second CD, The Ballad Of Calamity.
 In 2011, I self -published my first book, Change The World; Write Your Song!
 Book I - Fundamentals and beyond for the Aspiring Singer/Songwriter.
-I have been busy working on book II, writing songs, working for a non-profit After school program called, Girls Rock SB, making videos, performing and recording.
+I have been busy working on book II, writing songs, working for a non-profit After school program called, Girls Rock SB, teaching privately, singing and acting with Santa Barbara Revels, performing with my band The Stone Phoneys - Linda Ronstadt Tribute and recording.

 Special note to the Parents of prospective music students: